Frill Cake Recipe

-Knead and roll out 250g Renshaw Tropical Coral Ready to Roll Icing.
+Knead and roll out 250g Renshaw Poppy Red Ready to Roll Icing.

-Using a medium sized blossom cutter, cut out blossoms from the coral icing.
+Using a medium sized blossom cutter, cut out blossoms from the red icing.
 Place them onto an artist pallet or an egg carton to set.

 Stick the flowers randomly down one side of the cake with royal icing.